-Requirements: The modules cover material relevant to the Development Economics Paper in Finals.
-Students will be required to answer questions on material from three separate modules.
+Requirements: The modules cover material relevant to the Development Economics Paper in Finals3.
+Students will be required to answer questions on material from three4 separate modules.
 Most students follow four or five modules during the year.

 There is a Development Economics Collection in Week 0 of Trinity Term.

-Students are expected to make one class presentation during the year.
-Presentation topics and sign-up details for Weeks 1-4 will be circulated by Week 9 of Michaelmas; and topics/sign-up details for Weeks 5-8 by Week 1 of Hilary.
+Students are expected to make one class presentation.
 Presentation topics and the sign up list will be posted (on Canvas) before the first lecture of the modules.

-We expect to offer the modules listed below in Hilary Term 2023, although others may be added.
+We expect to offer the following modules in Hilary Term 2024.
 A final list of modules on offer will be made available no later than Week 8 of Michaelmas.